Email FacebookTwitterMenu burgerClose thin

 The person who creates the trust, known as the grantor, transfers ownership of their assets into the trust and appoints a trustee to manage them.
 This trustee can be the grantor themselves or another trusted individual or institution.

-A major benefit of a living trust is the option to maintain control over your assets while you are alive.
-This would allow you to make changes or revoke the trust as your circumstances change.
-Then, after your passing, assets in the trust will be distributed according to the specific instructions outlined in the trust document.
+A major benefit of a living trust is that it allows you to maintain control over your assets while you are alive.
+This means you can make changes or even revoke the trust as your circumstances change.
+Then, after your passing, the assets in the trust will be distributed according to the specific instructions outlined in the trust document.

 How a Living Trust Can Avoid Probate